Chapter 1: What Is Blue Hour Photography

 Use Neutral Density Filters to Extend Shutter Speed

-Neutral density (ND) filter helps reduce the light that is coming through the lens, allowing shutter speed to be extended much longer to create silky smooth water effect in your photos.
+ND filters help reduce the light that is coming through the lens, allowing shutter speed to be extended much longer to create silky smooth water effect in your photos.

 Each “Stop” of Neutral Density Filter Doubling Exposure Time